 Depending on the ingredients, turkey gravy provides 30 to 100 calories per serving.
-This may not seem high, however it can nearly double the calorie content of a single serving of white-meat turkey.
+This may not seem high, but it can nearly double the calorie content of a single serving of white-meat turkey.
 Cheese sauces can contain up to 100 calories per quarter-cup, taking the calorie content of healthy fare, such as fresh veggie sticks and apple slices, from light to lofty.
 It's better to dip foods into sauces than to pour the sauces over the top.
-Think of sauces as you would salad dressing and choose to have them “on-the-side” and portion them lightly.
-A helpful tip to reduce the richness of gravy is to refrigerate it and then skim the solidified fat off the top.
+Think of sauces as you would salad dressing and choose to have them “on the side” and portion them lightly.
+And to reduce the richness of gravy, refrigerate it and then skim the solidified fat off the top.

 Holiday desserts can easily match or surpass the calorie content of an entire meal.
 One slice of pecan pie, for example, supplies more than 500 calories.
 A scoop of ice cream and a dollop of whipped topping can bring that pie slice up to about 700 calories.
 Apple pie contains more than 250 calories per slice, and pumpkin pie has around 325 calories.
 Trimming your dessert sizes to half-slices or taking bite-sized nibbles of a few options can help keep your caloric intake more reasonable.

 Holiday drinks can be deceptively rich.
-In addition to providing less satiation and similar amounts of calories as food, sugary drinks, such as eggnog, cocktails and juices, can offset your blood sugar and appetite control.
+In addition to providing less satiation and similar amounts of calories as food, sugary drinks, including eggnog, cocktails and juices, can offset your blood sugar and appetite control.
 According to nutrition coach and therapist Jenny Giblin, alcohol can make overeating a near given, because it inhibits your ability to remain conscientious about your food intake.
-A White Russian drink can add 500 calories and egg nog, 300 calories.
+A White Russian drink can add 500 calories and eggnog, 300 calories.